Durga Puja in Kolkata Guide

 Table of Contents

-Pandal Hopping - The Crucial Component
+Pandal Hopping

-The “pandal,” a makeshift pavilion and place of worship, is at the heart of the Durga Puja celebration.
+The “pandal” is a makeshift pavilion and place of worship and the heart of Durga Puja celebrations.
 Every year, the city gives more than 1,000 permits for pandals in public spaces across Kolkata.
+These temporary temples are home to clay and bamboo sculptures of the Goddess Durga wrapped in exquisite fabrics.

 Bonedi Bari Puja is a traditional style of Durga Puja celebration.
 “Bonedi” means “old” or “ancestral,” while “Bari” means “house.”
 In this context, Bonedi Bari Puja refers to Durga Puja, which is celebrated by aristocratic and wealthy families.
 These pujas have been going on for generations, some of them for more than 100 years.